MarioCatuogno/Mappr.it/README.md

 [Programming with R](http://swcarpentry.github.io/r-novice-inflammation/) | A series of R lessons written by Software Carpentry.
 [R for Beginners](https://cran.r-project.org/doc/contrib/Paradis-rdebuts_en.pdf) | Written by Emmanuel Paradis, gives a starting point for people newly interested in R.
 [R for reproducible Scientific Analysis](http://swcarpentry.github.io/r-novice-gapminder/) | A series of R lessons to teach novice programmers to write modular code using R for data analysis written by Software Carpentry.
+[TryR](http://tryr.codeschool.com) | A series of R lessons created by O'Reilly and Code School.

 ## Big Data and Hadoop